jxcore/jxcore/docs/plain/jxcore-thread.markdown

 * `param` {Object}

+> This method is implemented only in the subthread context.
+When called from a main thread it does nothing.

 Sends a message to the main thread, and there it can be received by attaching to [`message`](jxcore-tasks.markdown#event-message) event.
 The `param` can be any value, for example string or json literal object.

 ```js
 process.sendToMain( { obj: "something" } );